mvaldes14/meal-notifier/README.md

 - No dependencies
 - Secrets as env variables
-- Runs in a lambda func and on a schedule

-Infrastructure code for this project at https://github.com/mvaldes14/terraform
+This runs as a scheduled job over at windmill.